vinh123456789/EzHomeLab/docs/tips-&-tricks.md

 #### Scheduled Tasks

-You can set up scheduled tasks with cron jobs in OpenWRT via `System > Scheduled Tasks` in `LuCI`.
-For example, the script below will restart OpenWRT every Monday at 05:00.
+You can set up scheduled tasks with cron jobs in OpenWrt via `System > Scheduled Tasks` in `LuCI`.
+For example, the script below will restart OpenWrt every Monday at 05:00.
 ```
 * 5 * * 1 sleep 70 && touch /etc/banner && reboot
 ```